 Since the business will own the key ma policy and be the beneficiary, every insurance company will want specific information about the business, too.

 Additionally, the type of business entity:

 The nature of the business, its inception date, and the type of industry are also required, as not all companies have the same inherent risks.

 Finally, financial information will always be required.

 In most cases:

 - gross sales

-- net worth for the last 2 years
+- net worth for the last two years

 Most every company will require an Employee Consent Form.

-IMPORTANT: In order to get the best results and to have a smooth and efficient underwriting process, it is critical to provide as much detail as possible on the application.
-Any questions or “gray areas” need to be addressed specifically to give the underwriter a clear picture of the circumstances.
-A properly completed application can make a huge difference in the time it takes to get a policy approved as well as the actual rates of the policy.
+IMPORTANT: To get the best results and to have a smooth and efficient underwriting process, it is critical to provide as much detail as possible on the application.
+Any questions or “gray areas” need to be explicitly addressed to give the underwriter a clear picture of the circumstances.
+A properly completed form can make a massive difference in the time it takes to get a policy approved as well as the actual rates of the plan.